 Hosted APIs do what the Python library does, except on someone else's servers, with someone else's IP rotation, with a paid SLA when something breaks.
 The current options worth comparing are Supadata, TranscriptAPI, youtube-transcript.io, and our own raw scrapers.

 The pitch is the same across all of them: send a video ID, get a transcript back.
-The differences are in price, batch capability, and what else they bundle.
+Some hosted APIs also return video metadata with the transcript data to reduce extra API calls.
+The differences are in price, batch capability, output format, and what else they bundle.
 For 10,000 transcripts a month:

 The Influship SDK ships in Python and TypeScript and exposes the raw scrapers as first-class methods.
-Install, set the env var, call the method:
+Setup is minimal: install, set the env var, call the method.

 Python: